oweitman/ioBroker.tvprogram/README.md

 ### Provided Datapoints

-**config**
+The following set of datapoint exists for every created TV

+**channelfilter**

-this datapoint contains the configuration of the widget information e.g. selected channels, selected favorites, etc.
+this datapoint contains the channels shown in the widget as a JSON-Array

 **cmd**

 this datapoint is used for internal communication between the widgets and the adapter

-**selectchannel*

-This datapoint is used to recognize a channel switch command with a click on the channel logo or the switch icon in the detail view.
+**favorites**

+this datapoint contains the selected favorites as a JSON-Array

 **record**

 This datapoint is set if the user clicks the record button in the detail view of a broadcast.
 The provided data are

+**selectchannel*

+This datapoint is used to recognize a channel switch command with a click on the channel logo or the switch icon in the detail view.

+**show**

+this datapoint contains the status of whether only favorites or everything should be displayed in the widget tvprogram

+**config**

+this datapoint is deprecated and will be removed in the next versions

 | field     | Example                    | Description            |
 | --------- | -------------------------- | ---------------------- |